 World War Two evacuations: why, where from and where to

-To avoid the expected maiming and death due to air raids and gas attacks of World War Two, the British Government decided to evacuate children out of city areas to more rurual areas which were regarded as safe.
+The Germans had bombed Britain during the First World War, but not extensively because the weapons were in their infancy.
+Much worse was to be expected in the Second World War.
+To avoid maiming and death due to the anticipated air raids and gas attacks, the British Government decided to evacuate children out of towns and cities to rural areas which were regarded as safe.
 This was to be voluntary, but there was much publicity which implied that loving parents ought to let their children be evacuated for their own safety.

 Poster showing Hitler encouraging mothers not to let children be evacuated to safety